 Each level of check comes with a explanation of various terms including: spent conviction, barred lists, disclosure certificates and Access NI searches to simplify Access NI.

 We would like to simplify the complexities of Access NI and so the summary will help clarify the legal obligations and the type of check required relating to the nature of work.
-This is to help make sense of the various checks required.
-A summary of the information disclosed on each level of check is set out in a table along with an explanation of some of the terms used.
+This is to simplify various checks required.
+A summary of the information disclosed on each level of check is set out in a table, along with an explanation of some of the terms used.

 A volunteer is a person who performs an activity which involves spending time, unpaid (except for travelling and other approved out-of-pocket expenses), doing something which aims to benefit someone (individuals or groups) other than or in addition to any close relatives’.
 You must be able to satisfy these conditions to have a voluntary check.
 We carefully scrutinize every application and reserve the right to reject any form which doesn't meet the minimum criteria.
 If this is the case then the full cost would apply.

 Access NI checks carry out criminal history checks through Access NI as an Umbrella Body.
 We are able to provide checks upon request, to organisations such as care homes, schools, doctors, dentists, voluntary and public sector organisations.
 This is primarily to help make safer recruitment decisions.
 Some organisations are required by law to consider the suitability of applicants for certain positions or to ensure that they are not barred from working with vulnerable groups.